danilobatson/crypto-sentiment-vite-cloudflare/README.md

 *Search any cryptocurrency symbol to get instant sentiment analysis with Galaxy Score, Alt Rank, social volume, and price data.*

+## 📖 Tutorial

+**[📚 Read the complete tutorial](https://dev.to/yourusername/your-article-slug)** - Learn how to build this crypto sentiment dashboard step-by-step in 15 minutes.

+This tutorial covers:

+- Modern full-stack development with Vite and React
+- Serverless architecture with Cloudflare Workers
+- Real-time API integration with LunarCrush
+- Professional CI/CD setup with GitHub Actions
+- Production deployment to global edge network

+Perfect for developers learning modern web development patterns and edge computing.

 ## ✨ Features

 - **⚡ Edge-Deployed** - Runs on 300+ global Cloudflare locations for sub-50ms responses